Harryr66/SOMA/STRIPE_WEBHOOK_SETUP.md

 https://yourdomain.com/api/stripe/webhook
 ```

-Replace `yourdomain.com` with your actual domain (your Vercel deployment URL or custom domain).
+Replace `yourdomain.com` with your actual domain:
+- **Vercel default URL**: `https://your-project-name.vercel.app` (you can rename your Vercel project to change this)
+- **Custom domain**: `https://yourdomain.com` (if you've configured one)

+> **Note**: The Vercel URL is publicly accessible but typically only used for webhooks and API calls, not shown to end users.
+You can rename your Vercel project in Settings → General → Project Name to change the URL.

 ## Step 2: Access Stripe Dashboard